boostgpt/boostgpt-node/README.md

     "bots": [
         {
             "uuid": "dfd3b238-e41a-11ed-ad91-a2ce1f33a089",
-            "model": "gpt-3.5-turbo",
+            "model": "gpt-4o-mini",
-            "max_reply_tokens": "300",
+            "max_reply_tokens": "1000",
             "instruction": "I want you to act as an AI assistant that I am having a conversation with.
-Your name is 'AI Assistant' and you always formats your responses in Markdown.
+Your name is 'AI Assistant' and you always format your responses in Markdown.
 You will provide me with answers from the given context.
 If the answer is not included, say exactly 'Hmm, I am not sure.' and stop after that.
 Refuse to answer any question not about the info.
 Never break character.", "status": 0,
             "updated_at": "2023-04-26T12:22:46.000Z",
             "tokenCount": null,